Appearance & Reality > The Lord Jesus Christ >

 And will be at ease from the dread of evil.”

 These verses warn us not to neglect wisdom and knowledge.
-We must seek to grow in wisdom and knowledge so we can face any situation that arises.
+We must seek to grow in wisdom and knowledge so we know how to go through all situations well.

-It takes time to grow in wisdom and knowledge.
-It is a process.
+Growing in wisdom and knowledge is a process.
+It takes time.
 We cannot desire wisdom only when we need it.
 If we do not value knowledge and wisdom and do not pay attention to nurturing this aspect of our lives, we will not have the wisdom to respond to situations when we need it.
 On the other hand, verse 33 assures us that those who pay due attention to this aspect of life “shall live securely, and will be at ease from the dread of evil”.

-I shall refer to some passages in chapter 8 where wisdom seeks to draw us towards it.
+I shall now refer to some passages in chapter 8.

 8 “All the utterances of my mouth are in righteousness;